raspberrypilearning/micromine-bitcraft/worksheet.md

 1. Open `Mu` from the main menu under `Programming`.

-1. A new window which looks like this should open up:
+1. A new window will open up; it should look like this:

 	![mu screenshot](images/screen1.png)